simfei/denoising/README.md

 ### 1. Installation for training on GPU

-The implementation of CARE, N2N and N2V requires tensorflow version1.
+The implementation of CARE, N2N and N2V requires tensorflow.
 The implementation of DnCNN, ResNet and PN2V requires torch.

 **For training on GPU**, firstly install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Then install the required version of CUDA and CuDNN.
 In our case, we use CUDA 11.4 and CuDNN 8.2.4.